Vincent Chu Tinkerer | Leader | Innovator

 I've worked on a number of web apps over the years using Google App Engine, Django and Ruby on Rails as side projects.
 In 2012, we created Qurious to participate in the Royal Canadian Mint Mintchip Challenge.

-Recently I've done more work with javascript (jquery and sproutcore) to create rich and deeply engaging web applications.
-Especially with the proliferation of mobile devices, building responsive and feature-rich web applications that work for the different platforms and resolutions seems to be the most efficient way to deliver content in terms of development costs.
+Recently, I've done more work with JavaScript (jQuery and SproutCore) to create rich and deeply engaging web applications.
+Especially with the proliferation of mobile devices, building responsive and feature-rich web applications that work across different platforms and resolutions seems to be the most efficient way to deliver content in terms of development costs.

-At Visier, I'm using Angular2, Typescript, Play!
+At Visier, I use Angular, Typescript, Play!
 Framework on Scala.

 ITK Medical Image Analysis Toolkit

-As part of the research work I've done in August 2004, I have proudly created a huge C++ image segmentation and registration program with the use of ITK library.
-It's ideal for researchers who want to have some quick experience with the rich ITK library, but don't want to hassle of compiling the library and the example code.
+As part of the research work I did in August 2004, I proudly created a huge C++ image segmentation and registration program with the use of the ITK library.
+It's ideal for researchers who want to have some quick experience with the rich ITK library but don't want the hassle of compiling the library and example code.

 In 2005, I started the now popular MATLAB library (MATITK) project which allows researchers to access ITK algorithms in the MATLAB environment.
 There are now hundreds of researchers worldwide that are users of this library!